StartupsPoleEmploi/labonneboite/docker/README.md

 ### Redis

-First, create a sentinel.conf file:

-    cd redis/
-    cp sentinel.conf.orig sentinel.conf

 This config file will be modified at runtime.
-Then, to run a [Redis](http://redis.io/) instance with [Sentinel](https://redis.io/topics/sentinel) support, run:
+Then, to run a [Redis](http://redis.io/) instance, run:

     docker-compose up

-A Redis instance will be running on port 6379 and will be monitored by a Sentinel on port 26379.
+A Redis instance will be running on port 6379.
+Note that in production, the redis instance should be monitored by a [Sentinel](https://redis.io/topics/sentinel).